aquariumbio/aquarium-local/docs/index.md

 This repo provides a configuration that allows running Aquarium on a single computer such as a laptop, and these instructions are focused on managing a local instance for protocol development.
 See the [Aquarium](aquarium.bio) site for guidance for production deployments.

-Use of Aquarium with this repository is constrained by the [Aquarium software licence](https://github.com/klavinslab/aquarium/blob/master/license.md).

 ## Running Aquarium with Docker

 To run Aquarium in production with Docker on your computer: